Bubble formation in active binary mixture model

-In this study, we propose an active binary mixture model, where active solutes and solvents stochastically exchange their positions.
+In this study, we propose an active binary mixture model, where active solutes and solvents stochastically exchange their positions on a lattice.
 By conducting numerical simulations, we find that bubble formation in active phase separation is controlled by the asymmetry in activity between solutes and solvents.
 Without solvent activity, this model is equivalent to active lattice gas and undergoes phase separation by solute activity, where bubbles of solvents can gradually appear as the system size increases.
 In contrast, with moderate solvent activity, we observe enhanced bubble formation even in relatively small systems, leading to a power-law distribution of the bubble size.
 Mean-field theory qualitatively reproduces the nonstationary state with persistent bubble formation, even though the mean-field dynamics is deterministic.
-Larger solvent activity that is comparable to solute activity, in turn, suppresses bubbles due to the symmetry between solutes and solvents.
+The observed polarity density of solvents suggests that active solvents help bubbles expand within the solute-rich phase.
+Larger solvent activity that is comparable to solute activity, in turn, suppresses bubbles.
+This is presumably due to the macroscopic symmetry between the solute-rich and solvent-rich phases; in this case, there is no reason for bubbles to grow within either phase.
 Near the phase-separation transition line, we find that solute and solvent activities compete with each other, which is explained by linear stability analysis of mean-field theory.
-Lastly, when solute and solvent activities are equal, numerical simulations suggest that critical phenomena of active phase separation under the suppression of bubbles belong to the Ising universality class.
+Lastly, when solute and solvent activities are equal, we estimate the critical exponents for active phase separation under the suppression of bubbles, though we need larger-scale simulations to determine the universality class.